dynamicalsystemslaboratory/firearm-ownership/datasets/README.md

 - BC.csv: A table containing the raw counts of background checks in each state between January 1999 and March 2021. (source: FBI NICS)
 - BCC.csv: A table containing the raw counts of background checks in each state between January 1999 and March 2021, divided by the population size in the state that month. (source: FBI NICS and US Census Bureau)
+- BC_2000_2017_sa_dt.csv: A table containing the processed counts of background checks in each state between January 2000 and December 2017, after seasonal adjustment and detrending.
+- BCC_2000_2017_sa_dt.csv: A table containing the processed counts of background checks per capita in each state between January 2000 and December 2017, after seasonal adjustment and detrending.
 - FO.csv: A table comtaining the model's output for firearm ownership (fraction of firearm owners) in each state between January 2000 and October 2019.
-- FO_2000_2017_sa_dt.csv: A table comtaining processed firearm ownership in each state between January 2000 and October 2017, after seasonal adjustment and detrending.
+- FO_2000_2017_sa_dt.csv: A table containing processed firearm ownership in each state between January 2000 and October 2017, after seasonal adjustment and detrending.
+- MO_1999_2017.csv: A table summarizing the number of articles on regulation of firearms published by the New York Times and Washington Post between January 1999 and December 2017. (source: ProQuest)
+- MS_1999_2017.csv: A table summarizing the mass shooting events that took place between January 1999 and December 2017. (source: Mother Jones)
 - S.csv: A table containing the fraction of suicides committed with firearms in each state between November 1999 and October 2019. (source: CDC Wonder)
-- MS_1999_2017.csv: A table summarizing the mass shooting events that took place between January 1999 and December 2017. (source: Mother Jones)
-- MO_1999_2017.csv: A table summarizing the number of articles on regulation of firearms published by the New York Times and Washington Post between January 1999 and December 2017. (source: ProQuest)
+- S_2000_2017.csv: A table containing the processed fraction of suicides committed with firearms in each state between January 2000 and December 2017, after seasonal adjustment and detrending.

 ## mat files